rajatdua/data-vis/README.md

 ## 💾 State Management

-While this boilerplate doesn't include a specific state management library, we believe it's essential for you to choose the one that best suits your project's needs.
+While this project doesn't include a specific state management library, we believe it's essential for you to choose the one that best suits your project's needs.
 Here are some libraries we recommend for state management:

 ### Zustand